DuncanZh/msgraph-cli/README.md

 List the specific resource and dump to `output_file`.

 This command accepts an optional argument `expand` that fetches one additional resource related to the original resource.
+Available expands can be found under the `Relationships` section from the official document.

-Please refer to the official document for avaliable resources.
+Refer to the official document for more available resources.

 ```
 list <resource> <output_file> [expand]